-All our employees are urged to minimize paper wastage at work.
+All our employees are urged to use softcopies as far as possible and minimize paper wastage at work.
 For example, double-sided printing is set as a default, lower grammage paper is used for daily printing, and blank sides of unneeded single-sided copies are used for printing drafts.
 Paper re-use and recycling habits are also cultivated through initiatives such as our in-house reminders posted near the copy machines.

-All waste paper from our own offices is collected for recycling.
+All wastepaper from our offices is collected for recycling.
 We encourage all employees to adopt digital documents instead of paper documents.
-We have implemented a JET Workflow system to streamline some of our processes and archive the documents in softcopy with the aim to further reduce paper consumption.
-In addition, we have stopped circulating our printed annual report in FY2021 and published our annual report digitally.
+We have implemented a JET Workflow system to streamline some of our processes and to archive the documents in softcopy with the aim to further reduce paper consumption.
+In addition, we have stopped circulating our printed annual report and now publish our annual report digitally.

 Considering the changes and dynamics of business and operations, we established our paper consumption index for consistent tracking of paper consumption over time.
-To this end, we have initially set a target of 12% reduction in paper consumption from FY2019 level by FY2030.
-In FY2021, we have exceeded our FY2030 target and to seek continuous improvement, we set a new target of 70% reduction in paper consumption from FY2019 level by FY2030.
-Although various business lines and operations account for different percentage of paper consumption across the organisation, they all support this target and have aligned our environmental objectives accordingly.
+To this end, we have set a target of 70% reduction in paper consumption from FY2019 level by FY2030.
+Although various business lines and operations account for different percentage of paper consumption across the organisation, they all support this target and have aligned to our environmental objectives accordingly.

-In FY2021, we consumed a total of 618 kg of paper, 100% of which are either FSC certified, PEFC certified, or made from KHAN-NA.
-As displayed in figure 2 below, the Group's paper consumption index stands at 14.55 which is a 34.7% improvement as compared to FY2020 of 22.27.
-With respect to the base year of FY2019, we have registered a 53.0% improvement.
+In FY2022, we consumed a total of 451 kg of paper, 100% of which are either FSC certified, PEFC certified, or made from KHAN-NA.
+As displayed in Figure 2 below, the Group's paper consumption index stands at 11.32 which is a 22.2% improvement as compared to FY2021 of 14.55.
+With respect to the base year of FY2019, we have registered a 63.5% improvement.